Lowkey Media Viewer

 • Audio mp3, wav, flac, aac, ogg, m4a, opus, wma, aiff, ape

-• Archives cbz, zip
+• Archives cbz, cbr, zip

 Images

-.jpg .jpeg .png .gif .webp .bmp .svg .jfif .pjpeg .pjp
+.jpg .jpeg .png .gif .webp .avif .bmp .svg .jfif .pjpeg .pjp

 Video